Apryse — Document SDK Platform, Formerly PDFTron

 Apryse, formerly PDFTron, rebranded in February 2023 to reflect a product portfolio that had grown well beyond its original PDF SDK roots.
 Backed by Silversmith Capital Partners and Thoma Bravo, the company serves 20,000+ organizations including more than 85% of Fortune 100 companies across government, enterprise, and startup segments.

-Rather than offering a standalone SaaS IDP platform, Apryse's primary model is embedding document capabilities into third-party applications via SDKs and pre-built components.
-The PDF Association lists its portfolio as Apryse SDK, WebViewer, iText, and Xodo - covering the full document lifecycle: generation, conversion, viewing, editing, annotation, redaction, and signing.
+Rather than offering a standalone SaaS intelligent document processing (IDP) platform, Apryse's primary model is embedding document capabilities into third-party applications via SDKs and pre-built components.
+The PDF Association lists its portfolio as Apryse SDK, WebViewer, iText, and Xodo, collectively covering the full document lifecycle: generation, conversion, viewing, editing, annotation, redaction, and signing.
 End-user SaaS applications (Xodo) are a secondary offering.

 The company has pursued an acquisition-led expansion strategy to build a vertically integrated document stack.
 In February 2024, it acquired LEAD Technologies, adding AI imaging capabilities.
 In July 2025, it acquired both Scanbot and Accusoft, extending the platform into mobile capture and additional processing formats.
-The Winter 2026 release added a Linux Scanbot SDK, pushing that capture stack into server-side Linux environments - a directional signal worth watching for enterprise infrastructure announcements.
+The Winter 2026 release then pushed the Scanbot capture stack into Linux server environments for the first time, a directional signal for enterprise infrastructure deployments.

 Apryse SDK (formerly PDFTron SDK)